guoquheweilai/CarND-Term1-P2-Traffic-Sign-Classifier-Project/writeup.md

 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+### Please accept my incompletion this time, my AWS service was not approved until 11/13/2017 12:17 AM even though I submitted my request on 11/08/2017 12:08 AM.
+I managed to finish the first part of the project but need more time and effort on the second part.
+For future suggestions, please alarm the students ahead of time about this potential delay.
 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.